jstray/deepform/README.md

 # Deepform

-An experiment to extract information from TV station political advertising disclosure forms using deep learning, and a challenging journalism-relevant dataset for NLP/AI researchers.
-Orignal data from ProPublica's [Free The Files](https://projects.propublica.org/free-the-files/) project.
+An project to extract information from TV and cable political advertising disclosure forms using deep learning, and a challenging journalism-relevant dataset for NLP/AI researchers.
+This public data is valuable to journalists but locked in PDFs.
+This work uses models fthat are able to generalize over form types and "learn" how to find four fields:

+- Contract number (multipe documents can have the same number as a contract for future air dates is revised)
+- Advertiser name (offen the name of a political [comittee](https://www.fec.gov/data/browse-data/?tab=committees) but not always)
+- Start and end air dates dates (often known as "flight dates")
+- Total amount paid for the ads

 This model achieves 90% accuracy extracting total spending from the PDFs in the (held out) test set, which shows that deep learning can generalize surprisingly well to previously unseen form types.
-I expect it could be made much more accurate through some feature engineering (see below.)

-For results and discussion, see [this talk](https://www.youtube.com/watch?v=uNN59kJQ7CA).
+For a discussion of how the 2019 prototype works, see [this talk](https://www.youtube.com/watch?v=uNN59kJQ7CA).

-Full thanks to my collaborator Nicholas Bardy of Weights & Biases.

 ## Why?